Free interactive D&D 5e SRD stat block

 How to run Warhorse

 A warhorse is a piece of party gear that bonds.
-CR 1/2, AC 11, 19 HP, 60 ft. walk, Str 18, no listed traits or actions in the SRD 5.2 stat block.
-Run the hooves as an unarmed strike at +6 for around 1d4+4 bludgeoning, or borrow the older edition's Trampling Charge for a hooves-plus-knockdown if your group prefers.
+CR 1/2, AC 11, 19 HP, walk 60 ft., Strength 18.
+The Hooves action deals 2d4+4 bludgeoning damage, or an extra 2d4 if the horse moved 20 feet or more straight at the target before the hit (also knocking Large or smaller creatures prone).
 The warhorse is the paladin's kingdom, the cavalier's career, and the ranger's commute.
-Players name them, draw them on the back of the character sheet, and remember them longer than they remember most NPCs.
+Players name them, draw them on the back of the character sheet, and remember them longer than most NPCs.

-Mechanically, the value is the speed and the carry capacity.
-60 ft. walk is twice a typical PC's pace, which means a mounted character outflanks anything on foot, escapes most ambushes, and arrives at the next town a day ahead of the rest.
-Use mounted combat rules straight: the rider takes their turn, the horse takes its turn (or its action) on the same initiative, and a charge action with a lance gives the rider an extra die of damage.
-The horse is fragile (19 HP folds quickly to anything with two attacks), so treat it as the rider's first hit point pool.
+Mechanically the value is the speed and the carry capacity.
+Walk 60 ft. is twice a typical PC's pace, which means a mounted character outflanks anything on foot, escapes most ambushes, and arrives at the next town a day ahead.
+Use mounted combat rules straight: the rider takes their turn, the horse takes its turn on the same initiative, and a charge action with a lance gives the rider an extra die of damage.
+The horse is fragile (19 HP folds quickly), so treat it as the rider's first hit point pool.
 Smart enemies kill the horse first.

 Out of combat the warhorse is a logistics solution.
-It carries 540 lb. as a Large beast at base Str 18, which is most of the party's loot.
+It carries 540 lb. as a Large beast with Strength 18, which is most of the party's loot.
 It pulls the wagon, it transports the unconscious cleric, and it can be sold for around 400 gp in any city large enough to have a guard regiment.
-Don't undersell this.
 A party with one warhorse is materially richer than a party without one.

 When the warhorse dies, mark it.
 Have the rider take a moment, name the horse on the next page, and write down what they want to do about it.
 The replacement horse is just gear.
 The first one was family.